-The Company had \$50,722 and \$(6,814) foreign exchange gain (loss) for the years ended 31 December 2022 and 2021, respectively.
+The Company had \$1,385 and \$50,722 foreign exchange gain for the years ended 31 December 2023 and 2022, respectively.

 (11) Capital management

 The primary objective of the Company's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximize the shareholder value.
 To maintain or adjust the capital structure, the Company may adjust dividend payment to shareholders, return capital to shareholders or issue new shares.